davidbruce/spring-boot-rest-tutorial/lesson-plan/demonstrations/3-repositories.md

 ```
 Then create a helper function for creating some default `transactions`.
 Here you can explain
 that by calling `repository.save()` will generate an `INSERT` or `UPDATE` SQL statement with the corresponding
 values to the object passed to it.
+This represents the create porition of **CRUD**.
 ```java
 private void createTransaction(TransactionRepository repository, String sender, String recipient, double transactionValue) {
     log.info("Creating Sample transaction: " + repository.save(new Transaction(sender, recipient, transactionValue)));